jaxonhill/fastclass-v5/FAQ.md

 ### Why do you have to search for the advanced search iframe by tag name?

 I tried to search for it by CSS Selector, but it would always break.
 The site uses a different CSS selector every time you open the site I believe.
 I'm not sure how this is even possible, but there will only be one iframe at the time you call the function anyway -- so just use the tag name of "iframe" and save yourself the headache.

+## Might Want To Think About Later

+* Add exponential backoff for the WebDriverWaits and standardize them - if they fail like a 60 second wait or something, then the servers are down